xxuejie/benchmarking-wasm-ewasm-evm/README.md

 5. inside the docker container, run the benchmark script

 ```
+## move to directory with the engine runner script
+$ cd /benchrunner

 ## need to use `python3.7`
 $ python3.7 main.py |& tee wasm-run1.log
 ```

 6. exit the docker container. benchmark results are in `./testresults`, one csv file per engine

+# prepare wasm benchmark files